 Modern game theory began with the idea regarding the existence of mixed-strategy equilibria in two-person zero-sum games and its proof by John von Neumann.
 This theory was developed extensively in the 1950s by many scholars.
 Representation of games An Autobiography: The Story of My Experiments with Truth, by Mohandas K. Gandhi, 1925; ed. by Mahadev Desai, 1940 - StumbleUpon.
 Top 25 Creationist Fallacies.
 RSA Animate - First as Tragedy, Then as Farce.
 Three Minute Philosophy - Immanuel Kant.
 Bruce Lees Philosophy.
 The Reality Conversation.
 Personal Identity, Part I: Identity Across Space and Time and the Soul...
-Since 2008, Academic Earth has worked diligently to compile an ever-growing collection of online college courses, made available free of charge, from some of the most respected universities.
+Western Philosophy.

 List of paradoxes.
 This is a list of paradoxes, grouped thematically.

 She is widely known for her best-selling novels The Fountainhead and Atlas Shrugged, and for developing a philosophical system she called Objectivism.
-She was an uncompromising advocate of rational individualism and laissez-faire capitalism, and vociferously opposed socialism, altruism, and other contemporary philosophical trends.
-She is generally either hated or loved.
-Her objectivist philosophy had a strong influence on the evolution of the Libertarian political philosophy movement (though she rejected the title).
 Friedrich Nietzsche.
 Friedrich Wilhelm Nietzsche (/ˈniːtʃə/ or /ˈniːtʃi/; German: [ˈfʁiːdʁɪç ˈvɪlhɛlm ˈniːt͡sʃə]; 15 October 1844 – 25 August 1900) was a German philosopher, cultural critic, poet, composer and Latin and Greek scholar.

 He wrote several critical texts on religion, morality, contemporary culture, philosophy and science, displaying a fondness for metaphor and irony.
+Nietzsche's key ideas include perspectivism, the will to power, the death of God, the Übermensch and eternal recurrence.
 Epistemology.
 1.